Constitution bars Alaska attorney general case, judge says

 Taylor sued the Legislative Affairs Agency on June 21, after the House failed to adopt effective date provisions for a state spending package.
 Dunleavy said the budget was “constitutionally impaired if the goal was for it to take effect on July 1.”

-A week after the lawsuit was filed, and before the new fiscal year started July 1, the House passed the effective date provisions.
+A week after the lawsuit was filed, and days before the new fiscal year started on July 1, the House passed the effective date provisions.
 Attorneys for the Legislative Affairs Agency, in court filings, said that action itself rendered the lawsuit moot.

 But they also argued the lawsuit “in substance” was “brought in the name of the state against the Legislature,” and barred by the constitution.